My wife (and business partner) says that I would love to sell everything and live in a hut.

 Become a Live-In Caretaker

 Do you have a medical background or want to train to be a caretaker?

 If so, you might be able to land a live-in gig.

 There are lots of aging people in the US, you could make a great new friend, and it’s definitely one of the cheapest ways of living.

-It takes a particular personality, as I’ve personally seen caretakers get mistreated by the patients and families.
+It takes a particular personality, as I’ve personally seen caretakers get mistreated by patients and families.

-But if it’s something the patient wants, it could be a cheap way to live and be a win-win situation.
+But if it’s something the patient wants, it could be a great way to keep your living costs low and be a win-win situation.